You became a health coach because you love health + wellness… and now you want to help other people experience the same amazing transformation, right?

 - Go to events, workshops, conferences, expos where your ideal customer might go.

 - Make it easy for clients to hire you – do you have clear packages on your website?
 Is it easy to contact you?
 To pay you?

 - Put your phone number on your website and business cards.
 Make it easy to contact you.

 - Join a business referral network like Business Networking International (BNI)

 - Ask 5 people in your target market to tell you about their biggest frustration with their health right now – and just listen.
 Can you echo this language back in your marketing and sales materials?

 - Get more specific on your niche and exactly which problems you can help your ideal clients solve!

-There are endless ways to get more health coaching clients.
-What is your favorite way to get clients?
+There are endless ways to get more health coaching clients as wellness professionals.
+What are your favorite strategies to get clients?
 Tell us in the comments!